louisliuwei/FPGA-Design-Flow-using-Vivado/lab2.md

 9. Click **OK** to open the synthesized design when synthesis process is completed.

-10. Click on **Schematic** under the *Open Synthesized Design* tasks of *Synthesis* tasks of the *Flow Navigator* pane to view the synthesized design in a schematic view.
+10. Click on **Flow Navigator > SYNTHESIS > Open Synthesized Design > Schematic** to view the synthesized design in a schematic view.

     Notice that the design is completely flattened.